ajaymahto/nagios-plugins/README.md

-This repo contains all the nagios plugins used in monitoring of SdCloud.
+This repo contains all the nagios plugins used in monitoring of in-house openstack/storage components.